Aman0Shah/ALonelyPlace/README.md

 Bone-Dry, with only a lizard passing by
 Only time can tell if anyone can survive

+## Spoiled Milk
+Don’t cry over spilled milk
+It was going to be bad anyway
+Smile, it is now cheese

 ## Jungle, Here’s my Fury
 Green vines all around, the jaguar crys
 The lone wolf of the jungle